-The accommodation mentioned above is provided by the Department for Infrastructure and Transport under Memoranda of Administrative Arrangement issued in accordance with Government-wide accommodation policies.
-These arrangements do not meet the definition of a lease set out in AASB 16 Leases and accordingly are expensed.
+A part of the accommodation is provided by the Department for Infrastructure and Transport under Memoranda of Administrative Arrangement issued in accordance with Government-wide accommodation policies.
+These arrangements do not meet the definition of a lease and accordingly are expensed.
 Most of the Board's accommodation is owned.
 Refer note 5.1.

-Art Gallery Board Notes to and forming part of the financial statements For the year ended 30 June 2023
+Art Gallery Board Notes to and forming part of the financial statements For the year ended 30 June 2024